willfaught/paige/README.md

     EOF
     ```

-7. Build and run the site:
+7. Build and run the site for development:

     ```sh
     $ cd yoursite